“We love because He first loved us,”

 All Coastlands Kids, from Babies through 6th Grade, are invited to join us on Sunday mornings at 10am in the Sanctuary with their parents.
 After worship, the kids and their teachers will be together for a Bible lesson, games, crafts and fun!
 After service, the kids can be picked up at the Sand Playground behind the building.
 Can’t wait to see you there!

-Come join us for a Good Friday Paddle Out at the Capitola Wharf (right side) on April 15 at 6 PM.
+Come join us for a Good Friday Paddle Out at the Capitola Wharf (right side) on Good Friday each year with churches , ministries, and followers of Jesus throughout the region.

 In surf culture when a loved one passes away, we paddle out to honor their life and express gratitude for the life they lived.
 Jesus was crucified on the cross on this memorial day we call Good Friday, and we want to commemorate his sacrifice by holding this surfing tradition and recognizing his life here on earth.